jakuboskera/argocd-kind-terraform/README.md

 #### Access to Guestbook

-To port-forward to guestbook app, it will be available on <http://localhost:5000>
+To port-forward to Guestbook, it will be available on <http://localhost:5000>

 ```bash
 make guestbook-port-forward